Sunrise is a Vermont hill farm that has been producing food and fiber for more than two centuries.

 Farm History

 Hartford, Vermont, was chartered in 1763, and European-derived settlement began soon afterward.
-We don't know when Sunrise was first cleared, but given its good soils and close proximity to the Connecticut and Ottauquechee Rivers, it would have been one of the first parts of the town to be occupied.
+We don't know when Sunrise was first cleared, but given its good soils and close proximity to the Connecticut and Ottauquechee Rivers, it would have been one of the first parts of the town to be occupied by English settlers.
 Potash for export down the river was probably the first cash crop as the forest was cut and burned to make way for pasture.

 In 1850, according to the first census of Vermont agriculture, Sunrise was 80 acres cleared and 20 acres of woods.
 Livestock totaled 3 horses, 4 cows, 4 oxen, 2 pigs, and 100 sheep.
 Sales for the year were 300 lbs wool, 500 lbs butter, 200 lbs cheese, 50 lbs maple sugar (not syrup, take note), and 25 lbs honey.
 Ten years later, in 1860, the farm had grown to 125 acres cleared and 50 acres in woods.
 Pigs were up to 4 and sheep to 125.
 Wool came in at 400 lbs, butter at 300, cheese at 150, and honey at 20.